David Weston (actor): Early career

-Weston was born in London and educated at Alleyn's School, Dulwich, during the time that Michael Croft, founder of the National Youth Theatre (NYT), worked there.
+Weston was born in London and educated at Dulwich Prep & Senior before attending Alleyn's School, during the time that Michael Croft, founder of the National Youth Theatre (NYT), worked there.
 In 1956, Croft directed a school production of Shakespeare's Henry IV, Part 2 which, when revived as a NYT production at the Toynbee Hall Theatre the following year, attracted the attention of the national press.
 Weston played Falstaff, a character singled out by The Times in its praise of the play's comedy.

 In August 1960, Weston played Mark Antony in Shakespeare's Julius Caesar at the Queen's Theatre, Shaftesbury Avenue.
 Directed by Croft and given in modern dress, this was only the second appearance by the company of the NYT in London's West End.
 John Shrapnel played Caesar, Neil Stacy Brutus, and Alan Allkins Cassius.
 The play was judged a "youthful success" by the theatre critic of The Times; Weston's performance was said to have successfully caught an opportunist spirit effectually hidden by a rough charm.

 The Times was more muted in its praise of the Electra and Oedipus Rex of Sophocles in a double bill put on by the Royal Academy of Dramatic Art (RADA) at its Vanbrugh Theatre in Bloomsbury in February 1961.
 Weston played Creon in Oedipus Rex; his bluff characterisation was described as strongly supportive.

 His first television appearance was as Romeo in a production for schools of Shakespeare's Romeo and Juliet; Jane Asher played Juliet.

 Weston later appeared in the serial Warriors' Gate in the 1981 season of Doctor Who in the pivotal role of the time-sensitive Biroc.